Health Service Chief Executive

 Ms Donna Cruickshank

-Ms Donna Cruickshank started with CQ Health in June 2022 as our first Executive Director, Aboriginal and Torres Strait Islander Health and Wellbeing.
+Ms Donna Cruickshank started with Central Queensland Health in June 2022 as our first Executive Director, Aboriginal and Torres Strait Islander Health and Wellbeing.

 Donna's responsible for delivering on the health and wellbeing needs of Aboriginal and Torres Strait Islander people in Central Queensland.
 She actively works with our families, communities, and Aboriginal and Torres Strait Islander health partners.